 #7 Not Doing a Thorough Home Inspection

-In most cases, this is not essential when buying a brand new or off the plan apartments.
+In most cases, this is not essential when buying a brand-new or off-the-plan apartment.
 However, you can choose to do so at your own expense once the apartment complex is complete.

 #8 Not Willing to Compromise

 As a first-home buyer, you usually have limited funds.
 Therefore, you must consider your budget as well as what’s really available out there in the property market.
 Create a list of ‘needs’ versus ‘wants,’ and think about those things before you start house hunting.

 Start with your needs first.
 Is it a good suburb with great growth opportunities?
 Is it the size of the home?
 Those are the things that are really going to be important, and be open-minded to maybe purchase a home that is a bit further to the CBD or the bathroom doesn’t have a bathtub.